costaber/omni-flow/WEEKLY_MEETINGS.md

     - Resume focused on the principal aspects of each chapter
 - Declaration of Conformity and Delivery Annex A documents need to be signed by both students and supervisors, the sooner, the better

+## October 03, 2023

+- Next steps of the resume in form of article
+- Waiting for advisors feedback